THINKLab2020/carekit-hyperprotect-lab/README.md

 </dict>
 ```

-This can also be done in the GUI:
+This can also be done in the GUI, where you add a Row for `NSAppTransportSecurity` and then add a sub-property `NSAllowsArbitraryLoads` that you can set to `YES`.

   <p align="center">
    <img src="./docs/info-plist.png"  width="600">
    </p>

-**Note, you should NEVER do this in production.**